 P&G Fabric & Home Care is the business unit within Procter & Gamble which manages the group's substantial portfolio of detergents and household cleaning and care products.
 It is the parent group single biggest operating division, accounting for a third of global revenues.
-The figure for year ending 2019 was $22.1bn, with operating income of $3.5bn.
+The figure for year ending 2020 was $23.7bn, with net earnings of $4.2bn.
 Fabric care alone accounted for sales of over $15bn and P&G is the global leader in the sector with around 25% market share.
 It is among the leaders in home care with 20% share.
 In fact, several of the group's biggest global brands are housed in this division, including detergent megabrands Tide and Ariel, as well as Downy, Dawn and Gain, each of which reports sales of $1bn a year or more.
 Globally the group manages a variety of other fabric detergent brands such as Daz in the UK, Dash in France and Germany, Lenor conditioner in Europe, Salvo and Rindex in Latin markets and many other local brands.
 Other dish detergents include Cascade in North America as well as regional brands such as Fairy and Magistral, local giants in Europe and Latin America respectively.
 P&G entered the global air care segment for the first time in 1998 with the launch of specialist fabric freshener Febreze, and the group strengthened its position with the acquisition of Sara Lee's Ambi-Pur traditional air freshener business in 2009.
 Other key brands are Ace bleach, general surface cleaner Mr Clean (also known as Monsieur Propre in France, Mr Proper in Germany, and Maestro Limpio in Spanish-speaking markets) and the Swiffer cleaning cloth range.
 Newer additions to the portfolio include the insecticide range Zevo (launched in 2019) and home sanitiser Microban 24 (launched in 2021).
 Duracell batteries, acquired as part of Gillette in the late 2000s, were finally sold in 2016.
 Fabric & home care's divisional CEO Shailesh Jejurikar was appointed as group COO in August 2021.
 His divisional successor has yet to be named.

 Which agencies handle advertising for Procter & Gamble?
 Find out more from Adbrands Account Assignments